ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 them live.

-As part of npm's commitment to open source, npm has always allowed user to set up alternative regsitries to publish packages to and install packages from.
-This is partly how npmE, npm's enterprise product, works- however there are many more examples of alternative registries out in the wild.
+As part of npm's commitment to open source, npm has always allowed user to set up alternative registries to publish packages to and install packages from.
+This is partly how npmE, npm's enterprise product, works- and there are many more examples of alternative registries out in the wild.

 ## `git` Dependencies

-In addition to the option to use alternative registries, npm also supports using a `git` address to point to packages stored on version control hosting, such as GitHub.
+In addition to the option to use alternative registries, npm also supports using a `git` address to point to packages stored on version control hosting, such as GitHub, BitBucket, or GitLab.
 You can use this functionality alongside the npm registry (or another registry of your choosing).
 For example, you could have a `package.json` that looks like this:

 ```json
 {